Streets and Squares

 Brest, Karbyshev Str.

-An old house in the southern end of the street, western side.
+An old house at the southern end of the street, western side.

 The roof was built after the war.